 The group applies the simplified approach under AASB 9 to measuring the allowance for credit losses for receivables from contracts with customers, contract assets and lease receivables.
 Under the AASB 9 simplified approach, the group determines the allowance for credit losses for receivables from contracts with customers, contract assets and lease receivables on the basis of the lifetime expected credit losses of the financial asset.
-Lifetime expected credit losses that are expected to result from default events over the expected life of the financial asset.
+Lifetime expected credit losses represent the expected credit losses that are expected to result from default events over the expected life of the financial asset.